 Not only is drinking water important to keeping us hydrated, it also improves digestion and elimination by keeping our intestines smooth and flexible, helping the food we eat easily move through our intestines.
 I recommend drinking a glass of warm water with a squeeze of lemon first thing in the morning to kick-start digestion.
-It may not have any proven benefits, but it makes that first glass more enjoyable and it’s a great way to start the day!
+It makes that first glass more enjoyable and it’s a great way to start the day!

 A balanced diet rich in fiber, fresh fruits and veggies, good-quality probiotics, fermented foods, and lots of water help keep our bodies running efficiently and feed our gut and vaginal microbiome with what it needs to flourish, which in turn, strengthens our immune system, balances hormones, supports our mental health, promotes a healthy weight, improves our vaginal health, and so much more.

 Proper nutrition is imperative to maintaining not only our gut microbiome, but literally every other bodily system—our vaginal microbiome included.
 Our bodies are finely tuned machines and with the right fuel and proper maintenance, will flourish; everything’s connected.